 This is my favorite Multipurpose Solution that I make my multipurpose spray from.
 Just 1 TBSP into 1 quart of water and you have the perfect spray for granite or laminate countertops, carpet, changing tables, toys, stainless steel, microsuede, toilets, and even wood.

 For small spaces that need to be scrubbed, I like to keep a toothbrush stocked in my cleaning caddy.
-You can use a toothbrush best around sink faucets where the gunk seems to build up and your large scrub brush is too big to fit into the space.
+You can use a toothbrush around sink faucets where gunk and mineral deposits tend to build up and your large scrub brush is too big to fit into the space.

-Make sure you have some toilet bowl cleaner so you can spray some in when you pass the bathroom you can quickly spray the toilet with cleaner.
+Make sure you have some toilet bowl cleaner in your caddy so when you pass the bathroom you can quickly spray the toilet with cleaner.
 Then come back to scrub it out when you pass it again 30 minutes later.

 Optional Items To Stock In Your Cleaning Caddy

 When I stock my cleaning caddy, I try to keep the most versatile items in my container.
-So I don’t like to use many extras.
-But there are some extras that I know some people really like to use.
-Here are a few additional options you may want in your cleaning caddy…
+So I don’t like to stock many extras.
+But there are some extras that I know other people really like to use.
+So here are a few additional options you may want in your cleaning caddy…

-Furniture Polish will condition and shine your real wood surfaces along with helping to keep dust off the surfaces.
+Furniture Polish will condition and shine your real wood surfaces and also help keep dust off the surfaces.
 Plus, many furniture polishes have a pleasant scent.

 Stainless Steel Polish

-If you have stainless steel appliances, you know how hard it is to keep them clean of handprints and looking shiny like they should.
+If you have stainless steel appliances, you know how hard it is to keep them clear of handprints and looking shiny like they should.